Jeremy Cash

-Jeremy Cash (born December 9, 1992) is a former American football linebacker.
-He played college football at Duke, and was signed by the Carolina Panthers as an undrafted free agent in 2016.
+Jeremy Cash (born December 9, 1992) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Duke Blue Devils, and was signed by the Carolina Panthers as an undrafted free agent in 2016.

-Early years
+Early life

 Cash attended Plantation High School in Broward County, near Fort Lauderdale.
 As a sophomore, he posted 82 total tackles, nine sacks and an interception.
 As a junior, he collected 96 tackles, 23 of them for loss, 7 sacks, 2 interceptions, and 5 forced fumbles.
 As a senior in 2010, he missed five games due to a knee injury.
 Cash also lettered in basketball and track and field at Plantation, recording times of 11.76 seconds in the 100-meter dash and 24.06 in the 200-meter dash.